RushabhJSoni/reading-notes/markdown.md

 Markdown is a lightweight markup language for creating formatted text using a plain-text editor.

 Markdown is widely used in blogging, instant messaging, online forums, collaborative software, documentation pages, and readme files.
-Primarily used **to make static webpages**.
-The language has very simple syntax and is very easy to learn even for a complete novice.
+Primarily used **to make static webpages**.:dizzy: .The language has very simple syntax and is very easy to learn even for a complete novice.

 Here are some Basic examples!